PTSB fined €21 million over ‘unacceptable harm’ caused by tracker mortgage scandal

 The fine, which was originally set at €30 million but discounted by 30 per cent due to PTSB’s agreement to the terms of a settlement scheme, is the largest ever issued by the State’s banking regulator.

-The fine was levied against PTSB over its treatment of more than 2,000 holders of tracker mortgages - mortgage products with a price promise to track a fixed amount above European Central Bank rates.
+The fine was levied against PTSB over its treatment, including overcharging, of more than 2,000 holders of tracker mortgages - mortgage products with a price promise to track a fixed amount above European Central Bank rates.

+Trackers were commonly sold at the peak years of the Celtic Tiger housing boom, but the products proved heavily loss-making for banks during the crash.

+Some customers were put on higher rates than those to which they were entitled, while others were denied tracker rates altogether.

+Among the customers affected, 12 lost their family homes and 19 lost buy-to-let properties due to mortgage arrears incurred.

-The regulator identified four main areas of breach, including failing to warn customers of the consequences if they switched rates; a lack of automatic controls; the bank’s “decision to deny” some customers rates to which they were entitled in 2009 and 2010; and PTSB’s incorrect interpretation of customers rights.
+The regulator identified four areas of breach for PTSB, including failing to warn customers of the consequences for switching rates; a lack of automatic controls; PTSB’s “decision to deny” some customers rates to which they were entitled in 2009 and 2010; and its incorrect interpretation of customers rights.

+“Our investigation found that PTSB failed to put their customers first, with distressing and, in some instances, devastating consequences,” said the regulator’s director of enforcement and anti-money laundering, Seána Cunningham.

+“PTSB failed in [its] obligations to do the right thing by their customers.
+In doing so, [it] broke the trust of [its] customers and damaged the public’s confidence in PTSB,” she said.

 In reaction to Wednesday’s record fine, PTSB’s chief executive Jeremy Masding said: “I apologise unreservedly to all customers affected by the Tracker Mortgage issue, and for the distress caused as a result.”